Federation of Goodnestone and Nonington CE Primary

 High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered SEN Code of Practice (2015, 6.37)

-In meeting the Mainstream Core Standards the school employs some additional teaching approaches, as advised by internal and external assessments e.g. social skills groups, Lego Therapy, Drawing and Talking, TEACHH approach, visual timetables, Language through Colour, whole brain teaching, precision teaching, learning partners, small group teaching.
+In meeting the Mainstream Core Standards the school employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring, precision teaching, small group teaching, use of ICT software learning packages.
 These are delivered by additional staff employed through the funding provided to the school as ‘notional SEN funding’

 3d how the school adapts the curriculum and learning environment for pupils with special educational needs

-At our federation we follow the advice in the Mainstream Core Standards on how to adapt the curriculum and the learning environment for pupils with special educational needs.
-We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in statements of special educational needs or Education, Health and Care Plans.
+At Goodnestone and Nonington we follow the advice in the Mainstream Core Standards on how to adapt the curriculum and the learning environment for pupils with special educational needs.
+We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in statements of special educational needs / Education, Health and Care Plans.

-As part of our requirement to keep the appropriateness of our curriculum and learning environment under review the Governors have recently made the following improvements as part of the school’s accessibility planning; peer sharing of practice and strategies, adaptations to the environment to make it safe for all, consistent visual supports in every classroom, team teaching, and have identified that the following aspects of the school need to be improved; training of staff about specific needs such as ASD, alterations to some of the outdoor areas.
+As part of our requirement to keep the appropriateness of our curriculum and learning environment under review the Governors have recently made the following improvements as part of the school’s accessibility planning safety planning around gates, disabled and changing facilities reviewed, Nonington new building commencing with improved access, and have identified that the following aspects of the school need to be improved Staff training for positive handling, trauma / attachment, Makaton, BRP.

 3e additional support for learning that is available to pupils with special educational needs

 As part of our budget we receive ‘notional SEN funding’.
 This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEN support.
-The amount of support required for each pupil to make good progress will be different in each case.
+The amount of support required for each pupil to make good progress will be different in each case and a full list of the interventions we can offer is on our provision map.
 In very few cases a very high level of resource is required.
 The funding arrangements require schools to provide up to £6000 per year of resource for pupils with high needs, and above that amount the Local Authority should provide top up to the school.
 Refer to High needs top up funding here.

 3f how the school enables pupils with special educational needs to engage in activities of the school (including physical activities) together with children who do not have special educational needs

-All clubs, trips and activities offered to pupils at our federation are available to pupils with special educational needs either with or without a Education, Health and Care Plan.
+All clubs, trips and activities offered to pupils at Goodnestone and Nonington are available to pupils with special educational needs either with or without a statement of special educational needs / Education, Health and Care Plan.
 Where it is necessary, the school will use the resources available to it to provide additional adult support to enable the safe participation of the pupil in the activity

 3g support that is available for improving the emotional and social development of pupils with special educational needs

-At our federation we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance SMSC, Wellbeing for Education Return resources and strategies including PSHE and indirectly with every conversation adults have with pupils throughout the day.
+At Goodnestone and Nonington we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching for instance PSHE, circle times, social groups, Drawing and Talking, Woodland school and indirectly with every conversation adults have with pupils throughout the day.

-For some pupils with the most need for help in this area we also can provide the following e.g. calm areas/ time-out space, workstations, meet and greets, sensory breaks/ circuits, Drawing and Talking interventions, external referral to CAHMs or school nurses
+For some pupils with the most need for help in this area we also can provide the following Drawing and Talking, Lego Therapy, Comic Strip conversations, Social Stories.

 Pupils in the early stages of emotional and social development because of their special educational needs will be supported to enable them to develop and mature appropriately.
 This will usually require additional and different resources, beyond that required by pupils who do not need this support.